xinchaosong/xinchaosong.github.io/index.md

 # Education

-### Ph.D.
-Student in Computer Science

-Clarkson University, Potsdam, NY, 2025 (expected)

 ### Master of Science in Computer Science

-Northeastern University Khoury College of Computer Sciences, Boston, MA, 2020
+Northeastern University, Boston, MA, 2020

 ### Master of Science in Mechanical Engineering

-Northeastern University College of Engineering, Boston, MA, 2014
+Northeastern University, Boston, MA, 2014

 ### Bachelor of Engineering in Mechatronics Engineering